davidben/tls-trust-expressions/explainer.md

 Today, root CAs typically issue shorter-lived intermediate certificates which, in turn, issue end-entity certificates.
 The long-lived root key is less exposed to attack, while the short-lived intermediate key can be more easily replaced without changes to relying parties.
 This operational improvement comes at a bandwidth cost: the TLS handshake includes an extra certificate.
 Post-quantum algorithms will further inflate this cost.
 A single [Dilithium3](https://pq-crystals.org/dilithium/) intermediate certificate uses 5,245 bytes in cryptographic material (public key and signature) alone.

 The multi-certificate model reduces this cost.
-A CA operator could provide subscribers with two certificate paths: a longer path ending at a long-lived root and shorter path the other ending at a short-lived root.
+A CA operator could provide authenticating parties with two certificate paths: a longer path ending at a long-lived root and shorter path the other ending at a short-lived root.
 Relying parties would trust both the long-lived root and the most recent short-lived root.
 Up-to-date relying parties will match on the short-lived root and use less bandwidth.
 On mismatch, older relying parties will continue to work with the long-lived root.
-Subscribers are no longer limited to the lowest-common denominator.
+Authenticating parties are no longer limited to the lowest-common denominator.

 ### Conflicting Relying Party Requirements

-A subscriber may need to support relying parties with different requirements.
+An authenticating party may need to support relying parties with different requirements.
 For example, in contexts where online revocation checks are expensive, unreliable, or privacy-sensitive, user security is best served by short-lived certificates.
 In other contexts, long-lived certificates may be more appropriate for, e.g., systems that are offline for long periods of time or have unreliable clocks.

-A single-certificate deployment model forces subscribers to find a single certificate that meets all requirements.
+A single-certificate deployment model forces authenticating parties to find a single certificate that meets all requirements.
 User security then suffers in all contexts, as the PKI may not quite meet anyone's needs.
 In a multi-certificate deployment model, different sets of requirements can simply use different root CAs.

 ### Backup Certificates

-A subscriber may obtain certificate paths from multiple CAs for redundancy in the face of future CA compromises.
+An authenticating party may obtain certificate paths from multiple CAs for redundancy in the face of future CA compromises.
 If one CA is compromised and removed from newer relying parties, the TLS server software will transparently serve the other one.

 ### Public Key Pinning